 Like most businesses in New Zealand, fuel retailers set the price they sell their products to consumers.
-The Commission does not regulate fuel prices in New Zealand and cannot intervene to make prices at the pump cheaper for consumers.
+The Commission does not regulate fuel prices in New Zealand.

-Legislation enabling the Commission to undertake market studies passed through Parliament in October 2018.
-The Government announced on 3 December 2018 that the first market study the Commission was to undertake would be into the supply of retail petrol and diesel used in land transport in New Zealand.
+In December 2019 the Commission completed its first market study into the supply of retail petrol and diesel used in land transport in New Zealand.

 MBIE carries out weekly monitoring of “importer margins” for regular petrol and automotive diesel.
 The importer margin is the money retailers have to cover local transport and the costs of selling fuel in New Zealand, as well as profit.
 See more on the MBIE website.